 Having mental capacity means being able to make your own decision about something.
 If staff think you are unable to make a decision and the result of the decision might cause you harm then the MCA allows them to take steps in your best interests to prevent this.
 Your family and friends are not able to give or refuse consent on your behalf without having authority from the Court of Protection.
 If you have registered a Court Appointed Deputy or Lasting Power of Attorney for personal welfare decisions, we are required to seek their consent before treatment can be given.

 If you have a valid and applicable advance decision to refuse a treatment then the doctor must abide by your decision.
 If you are made subject to the Mental Health Act and the refused treatment is medication for your mental disorder, then the advance decision does not have to be followed, but your refusal must be taken into consideration before it may be overruled.
 Any decision relating to your physical health must still be followed.

 If the treatment refused is electroconvulsive therapy (ECT), you cannot be given the treatment unless you are detained under the Mental Health Act and your life is at risk or it is necessary to prevent a serious deterioration in your condition, which would then put your life at risk.

 If an emergency arises and there is a need to give you medication for your mental disorder, it may only be done if it is immediately necessary to prevent harm to you or others.

-Please talk to a member of the nursing staff if you have any questions about this information or if you have any concerns around any part of your care or treatment.
+Please talk to a member of the nursing staff if you have any questions about this information or if you have any concerns about any part of your care or treatment.